 SELECTED PRESENTATIONS / WORKSHOPS / COURSES

 The Resilience Doctrine: Disaster Cooperativism in the Climate and Pandemic Crises.
 Part 1 (Individualism & Community, 26 min.) & Part 2: State Authority & Mutual Aid, 31 min.) to the Pandemic Academy at The Evergreen State College.
-Links from presentations.
+4-part Counterpunch article series, & links from presentations.

 Interview about territorial and ethnic borders on Left Ungagged.